 Safaricom arguably has the widest selection of telecommunication services in the market.
-An unintended consequence for having such a variety is that some services slip under the radar of the consumer despite their utility.
+An unintended consequence of having such a variety is that some services slip under the radar of the consumer despite their usefulness.
 Such is the case of the Voice SMS service.

 This service can also be useful in situations where your receiver cannot take your call (e.g they are in a meeting) as they can retrieve the voice message later on at their convenience.

 No subscription is required to use the voice SMS service.
 Just open your dialler and add 1 in front of the number you wish to send the voice message and call it. e.g. to leave a Voice SMS for the number 0722123456 you would call 10722123456.